seL4/microkit/README.md

 This repository is the source for the Microkit SDK.

+The development of Microkit is on-going, more information can be found on the [roadmap](https://github.com/seL4/microkit/issues/61).

 If you are *developing* Microkit itself this is the repo you want!

 If you are a system designer and want to *use* the Microkit SDK please download a pre-built SDK.